ElektraInitiative/libelektra/doc/decisions/0_drafts/transformations.md

 As the transformations for existing keys will be applied before `kdbSet`, this will elimate false positives in changetracking.

+A drawback to this solution is that it adds some complexity to `libelektra-core`.

 ## Decision

 ## Rationale